 Creating Your Personal Balance Sheet

-Tips for a Reliable Balance Sheet
+Tips for an Accurate Balance Sheet

-Table 1: Sample Personal Balance Sheet
+Sample Personal Balance Sheet

 AssetsAmount ($)LiabilitiesAmount ($)

-Cash (Checking account)3,000Credit Card Debt2,000
+Cash (Checking Account)3,000Credit Card Debt2,000

 Savings Account15,000Student Loan25,000